Math and Physics Bachelor's Degree

 Can I Earn My Degree Online?

-While math and physics degrees are typically offered on-campus, they also may be offered online; however, they are rare, and online math degree programs are more common.
+While math and physics degrees are typically offered on-campus, certain classes may be offered online; however, math degrees can be completed entirely online, while physics majors will need to take labs in classrooms.
 Online degrees are similar to on-campus degrees, but they offer more flexibility in terms of when you must listen to lectures, complete coursework and take tests.
 Online programs also encourage discussion by providing forums where you can interact with professors and other students.